syleront/fresh-install-windows/README.md

 # AIO fresh-install script

-I'm tired of configuring everything again every time after reinstalling Windows - installing edits, necessary programs, disabling elements I don't need, and so on.
+I'm tired of configuring everything again every time after reinstalling Windows - installing necessary programs, disabling elements I don't need, and so on.
 Therefore, it was decided to automate most of the steps that are required after a fresh installation of Windows.

 ## Disclaimer